Compare Medicare Plans

 Part D

-Also known as hospital insurance, Part A covers inpatient hospital care, skilled nursing facility (SNF) care, hospice care and, in some cases, home health care.
-If you worked for more than 10 years, or 40 quarters, you'll probably get Part A for free.
+Also known as hospital insurance, Part A covers care in a hospital, skilled nursing facility (SNF) care, hospice care and, in some cases, home health care.
+If you worked for more than 10 years, you'll probably get Part A for free.

 Part A

-Also known as hospital insurance, Part A covers inpatient hospital care, skilled nursing facility (SNF) care, hospice care and, in some cases, home health care.
-If you worked for more than 10 years, or 40 quarters, you'll probably get Part A for free.
+Also known as hospital insurance, Part A covers care in a hospital, skilled nursing facility (SNF) care, hospice care and, in some cases, home health care.
+If you worked for more than 10 years, you'll probably get Part A for free.

 Part B

-Part B provides coverage for outpatient medical needs, like doctor visits.
-It covers both preventative and medically necessary care.
-Medicare Part A and part B make up Original Medicare, which is managed by the federal government.
+Part B provides coverage for things like doctor visits, called "outpatient care," and medical equipment like crutches or wheelchairs.
+It covers both preventive and medically necessary care.
+Medicare Part A and Part B make up Original Medicare, which is managed by the federal government.

 Part C